TaoheedKing/MLOps-Specialization/COURSELAYOUT.md

 --------------------------------------------------------------------------------
 Current Status:

-I cannot be a pro without a solid foundation, so I am going through the Python Essentials for MLOps course first.
-About 75% done with Course 1
+I cannot be a pro without a solid foundation, so I started with 'Python Essentials for MLOps' course.
+Now starting 'DevOps, DataOps, MLOps' course.